Charles Skepper: Pre-war life

 Throughout the remainder of the 1930s he was in a partnership operating from near Paris, trading in antiques and travelling in the trade between France and Beijing where he lived for sometime.
 He became deeply interested in modern art and purchased paintings by Da Silva, Max Ernst and Edouard Cortes, his collection was stolen from the family home at Rueil-Malmaison near Paris during the Second World War.
-On 9 September 1932 he applied for a visa to visit the US from his home in Paris and sailed on 24 September 1932 from Le Havre aboard the British ocean liner Samaria, returning some weeks later.
-On 14 April 1936 he sailed to New York from England aboard the ocean liner Aquitania, declaring himself to be a "Dealer" on a visit to Japan from which he returned sailing from Yokohama for the US on 26 July 1936 aboard the US liner President Jackson with his 61-year-old mother.
+On 9 September 1932, while living in Paris, he applied for a visa to visit the United States.
+He sailed on 24 September 1932 from Le Havre aboard the British ocean liner Samaria, returning some weeks later.
+On 14 April 1936 he sailed to New York from England aboard the ocean liner Aquitania, declaring himself to be a "Dealer" on a visit to Japan from which he returned sailing from Yokohama for the U.S. on 26 July 1936 aboard the American liner President Jackson with his 61-year-old mother.

-Travelling to China, he sailed from Southampton for New York again on 2 February 1937 aboard the French steamer Champlain describing himself as a tourist, arriving in New York on 9 February 1937 he crossed the US by railway before journeying onward from San Francisco on 20 March 1937 aboard the US ocean liner President Taft bound for Honolulu.
-On the final leg of his journey Skepper sailed from Honolulu on 8 April 1937 aboard the US ocean liner President Hoover to disembark at Shanghai.
+Travelling to China, he sailed from Southampton for New York again on 2 February 1937 aboard the French steamer Champlain describing himself as a tourist, arriving in New York on 9 February 1937 he crossed the U.S. by railway before journeying onward from San Francisco on 20 March 1937 aboard the ocean liner President Taft, bound for Honolulu.
+On the final leg of his journey Skepper sailed from Honolulu on 8 April 1937 aboard the U.S. ocean liner President Hoover to disembark at Shanghai.